Hey beautiful mamma's…

-I was always too busy, doing this and doing that (just excuses for my fear I think)…
+I was always too busy, doing this and doing that (just excuses for my fear of starting a blog I think)…

 Procrastination set in, doubt set in too wondering whether I was good enough to do it, so the idea ended up sitting on the backburner for a long time.

 However, I finally pulled my finger out and started putting it together in 2020 and after much deliberation, getting out of my own way and comfort zone, I dubiously hit the publish button and launched Blogging for Mums in March 2021!